Emma Caldwell trial: Accused apologises for ‘criminal’ assault on murder victim

 The man accused of murdering a Glasgow sex worker apologised in court for a sex assault on her which he agreed was “criminal”.

-He faces a total of 36 charges involving offences against multiple women.
+He faces a total of 36 charges involving offences against multiple women, which he denies.

 In his second day of giving evidence at his trial at the High Court in Glasgow, Packer was asked about an indecent assault on Miss Caldwell in August 2004, where she was paid £30 for Packer to perform a sex act on her behind a billboard in the Barras.